“Forgotten Hollywood Forgotten History” – a historic moment…

 Anne Frank Memorial, Bergen-Belsen, Germany.
 Photo by Arne List, October 2003

-Anne Frank Memorial, Bergen-Belsen, Germany.
-Photograph by Arne List, October 2003
+ANNE FRANK MEMORIAL – Bergen-Belsen, Germany.
+Photo by Arne List, October 2003

 One thing that should never be forgotten is The Holocaust during Hitler’s campaign of terror.
 There are some folks that would like to tell the world that the extermination of a people never existed during World War II.
 This horrible fact of the human race should always be remembered if only not to ever be repeated in the future.